nstegman1/PipelineProject_Natalie_Stegman/README.md

 # Before you run:
   - Included in this repo are the 8 truncated fastq files
   - You must download these files to run the test data
-  - These reads include the first 100000 reads of each read
+  - These reads include the first 75,000 reads of each fastq file

 # Command to run:
 **git clone insert link here**